mowanadigital/beautifulmosari/_articles/development/2016-12-18-spelling-bee-for-spelling-blues.markdown

 ---
 layout: post
 title:  "Spelling Bee for Spelling Blues"
 description: Social entrepreneurs are change agents in the society.
-They are individuals with innovative solutions to society’s most pressing issues.
-Their ability to develop a vision that draws others distinguishes them from many and their creativity, commitment and diligence enable them to inspire confidence in others social problems.
+They are individuals with innovative solutions to society’s most pressing issues...
 date:   2016-12-18
 categories: jekyll update
 img: development_Tshepang_Thibedi.jpg